-- to undertake ongoing reviews of Senedd constituency boundaries; - providing instructions for the DBCC to follow in undertaking their boundary reviews; - returning the normal length of time between Senedd ordinary general elections to four years; - requiring candidates to, and Members of, the Senedd to be resident in Wales; - a review of the operation and effect of the new legislative provisions following the 2026 election; and - a mechanism for the Senedd's consideration of job-sharing of offices relating to the Senedd, in the Seventh Senedd. - 24.
+- providing the renamed Democracy and Boundary Commission Cymru (DBCC) with the functions necessary to establish new Senedd constituencies and to undertake ongoing reviews of Senedd constituency boundaries; - providing instructions for the DBCC to follow in undertaking their boundary reviews; - returning the normal length of time between Senedd ordinary general elections to four years; - requiring candidates to, and Members of, the Senedd to be resident in Wales; - a power to update election campaign expenditure limits to reflect the change to 16 list-based Senedd constituencies returning 6 members each, and related safeguards; - a review of the operation and effect of the new legislative provisions following the 2026 election; and - a mechanism for the Senedd's consideration of job-sharing of offices relating to the Senedd, in the Seventh Senedd. - 24.
 The context and rationale for these specific provisions is detailed below.
 The effect of these provisions is set out in the following sub-chapter.